neurohazardous/hyperMusic/README.md

 ### _dependencies
 * Includes a .mat file that pairs electrode numbers to electrode names (the gTec system records the electrode names as numbers)
 * Includes the preprocessing function, hM_preProEEGLAB
-* Includes the version of [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) that I will use for the preprocessing of the data

 ### Figures
 * Includes some preliminary results (neural substrate mapping, movement data...)